SrGimenes/SrGimenes/README.md

 - 👋 Hi, I’m @SrGimenes.
 - 👀 ...
-- 🌱 I’m currently working as a full stack developer.
+- 🌱 I’m currently working as a junior full stack developer.
 - 💞️ ...
 - 📫 How to reach me is gabrielgimenes@unipam.edu.br.